Topic Space Trajectories: A case study on machine learning literature: Case Study on Machine Learning Publications

 To ensure a good coverage of venues, we manually compared the number of papers of many randomly chosen years to the numbers counted in conference proceedings and journal volumes.
 We estimate that for the largest number of cases more than 80\% of published papers are covered by our data.
 However, this is a very rough estimate and can sometimes vary from venue to venue.
 For some of our analyses, we remove years or venues with very few papers from our data.
 In our estimation of conference topics, these few samples would otherwise lead to a skewed estimate of average topics.
 As an extreme example, we found a case, where the topic vector of a conference in a year was based on only one paper.
 In this case, the difference to previous and subsequent conference years was quite substantial, which made us aware of the problem.

 We sometimes observed introductions to proceedings or journals being listed as separate publications in the data set.
 We remove these by heuristics based on the publication title.
-More specifically, we remove publications starting with the word ``Publication'' or including the substrings ``Introduction'' and ``pecial''.
+More specifically, we remove publications starting with the word ``Publication'' or including the substrings ``Introduction'' and Review 2.9{``pecial''}.
 We use this latter heuristic because the titles for some of such publications started with ``Introduction to Special Issue of'', where the word ``special'' is sometimes written in lower case and sometimes in upper case.
 Although this simple detection mechanism could lead to false positives in some cases, we found it to work reasonably well on our subset of the Open Research Corpus.

 A problem we found with the Open Research Corpus is that the abstracts of many publications are missing.
 We experimented with representing such papers only through their title.
 This, however, leads to extremely short representations which do not cover well the actual topical content.
 The main reason for this is their sparseness, i.e., few words being contained such that few co-occurrence statistics between words can be gathered.
 Additionally, paper titles are sometimes designed to be catchy instead of only representing content or they contain the name of a self-developed method.
 Such titles can be misleading for an automated analysis.
 Therefore we decided to fully remove all papers without an abstract from our data set.
-Altogether, after this process, we are left with about 61 thousand machine learning papers prepared for our analyses, i.e., which are equipped with a venue name, a title, a year and an abstract text and, additionally, the title of the work.
+Review 2.5{A different strategy here would be to incorporate other Scientometric data, such as citations or keywords or to merge in paper abstracts from further data sources.
+While it can be extremely useful to incorporate such further information, they either open up new problems on their own or, as in the case of keywords, can pose similar problems as paper titles.
+We hence restrict our work to incorporating only paper abstracts as a data source.
+Nonetheless, further data sources could open up interesting ways to the enhancements of our method in future research.} Altogether, after this process, we are left with about 61 thousand machine learning papers prepared for our analyses, i.e., which are equipped with a venue name, a title, a year and an abstract text and, additionally, the title of the work.